The Dundas Valley Equestrian Campout is back once again on August 9th, 10th and 11th 2019.

-The Hamilton Conservation Foundation and Hamilton Conservation Authority are hosting our annual Equestrian Campout at the Dundas Valley Conservation Area August 11th-13th in support of the Dundas Valley Trail System.
+The Hamilton Conservation Foundation, Hamilton Conservation Authority and Dundas Valley Equestrian Association are hosting our annual Equestrian Campout at the Dundas Valley Conservation Area August 9th-11th in support of the Dundas Valley Trail System.
 Each year, we host hundreds of participants who arrive from all over Ontario to camp for the weekend with their horses.
 We provide numerous activities throughout the weekend including a Poker Run, Guided Trail Rides, Silent Auction, Raffle Table, light lunch, and BBQ dinner.
-The event has been running for over 10 years and has raised more $200,000 which has provided for numerous trail restorations and the installation of horse-friendly bridges in the Dundas Valley.
+The event has been running for over 15 years and has raised more $200,000 which has provided for numerous trail restorations and the installation of horse-friendly bridges in the Dundas Valley.

 Just in case you’ve never heard of us before, the Dundas Valley is a 3,500 acre conservation area composed of lush Carolinian forests, colourful meadows, cold-water streams, stunning geological formations and an array of rare plants, birds and wildlife.
 The 40-kilometre trail system developed and maintained by the HCA and the Bruce Trail provides multi-use access for hikers, cyclists and equestrians to almost every part of the Dundas Valley.
 The Dundas Valley is organized along three major trails: